CattoFace/barrcodes/documents/blog-building.md

   I'm not a big fan of front-end design, JavaScript, and bloat in general, so I'm pretty allergic to frameworks.
   It can't be that hard to write a basic blog without one, right?
 ---
+Note: This site is the original one built in this post, it is being kept to showcase the result of the post.
+The real website has moved to [Hugo](https://gohugo.io/), and it is still located at [BarrCodes](https://barrcodes.dev)
 ## The Skeleton
 At it's core, a blog is just one page with different chunks of text in the middle of the header-footer sandwich, so ideally, I will only need to manually write a single webpage.
 My HTML/CSS experience can be summed up by "I know that I need wrap text in `<div>` and use Flexbox" so with some help from Google(mostly for making divs and the logo behave with CSS...), and I've got the basic body that should suffice for all of my needs: